simulationcraft/simc/READ_ME_FIRST.txt

 Note: This is a BETA release

-Amongst other things there a few stand-out issues.
+Amongst other things there a few stand-out issues:

-* Hunters have not yet been implemented.
+* Hunters: Not Yet Implemented.
+* Rogues: Only Mutilate has default actions.
-* Some other classes need tweaking.
-Especially their action lists and the BiS gear profiles.
+* Some other classes need work.
 * Latency modeling needs updating.
+* BiS gear lists and action lists need verifying.
+* Some trinkets need their ICD checked.

 =============================================================================================